 An emergency fund.
 An emergency fund is usually 3-6 months of your expenses kept in a high yield savings account used in case of emergency.
 It’s a great buffer between you and the crazy world.

 Short-term goals.
-Are you looking to go on vacation, or want to move across the country after you graduate to get the heck out of dodge?
+Are you looking to go on vacation or do you want to move across the country after you graduate to get the heck out of dodge?
 Both are noble pursuits and should be saved for instead of financing.
 You can save either using a high yield savings account or a brokerage account.

 Long-term goals.
 Buying a house or saving for a wedding can be other great long-term goals.
 If you’re into using apps for investing, here’s a great resource to evaluate the current apps on the market.

 Retirement.
-A great way to save for these is using a Roth IRA for tax-advantaged money, or taking advantage of an employer’s 401(k) options are great ways to get started investing.
+A great way to save is by using a Roth IRA for tax-advantaged money.
+You might also take advantage of an employer’s 401(k) options, which are great ways to get started investing.
 Keep in mind that compound interest works in your favor and allows your money to grow exponentially without you touching it.

 5. Learn to prioritize expenses.

 Learning to prioritize your expenses is huge.
 Make sure that you’re spending money in ways that matter to you.
 While it might be fun to go out with your friends on Friday night, make sure that your grocery bills are covered first.
 This one strategy saves you from scrambling during the last few days before you get paid.
 No one really wants to eat ramen four days in a row—but we’ve all been there.
 Checking in with your money before even small splurges gives you the chance to make sure you’re taking care of what you need before what you want.